 Anyone whose loved one has had a humanist funeral with a Humanists UK-accredited celebrant (formerly a British Humanist Association-accredited celebrant) is welcome to submit their tribute to the archive and help us build an evolving record of the lives and personalities that made up the 20th and 21st centuries.

-The full Archive is available to access through the Bishopsgate Institute website, where it is preserved for future academic use.
-The Bishopsgate Institute is also home to the Humanists UK archive.
+The full Archive is available to access through a standalone website, where it is preserved for future academic use.

 If you want to make a submission, you should first of all contact the celebrant who conducted the funeral to ask them to submit it.
 Or, if this isn’t possible, please email us at firstname.lastname@example.org, along with the name of the celebrant who took the funeral, a copy of the consent form (PDF/Word), the tribute or eulogy (taken from the funeral ceremony), and any photos you wish to provide.